yuki-kimoto/SPVM-solo/README.md

 ## Types

-Use the following types in source code.
-This is defined in standard "stdint.h" library.
+Use the following types in source codes.
+This is defined in the standard header `<stdint.h>`.

     _Bool
     uint8_t